swiftmyday/ParseServer-SwiftMyDay/README.md

 7. Click `connect`, then `drivers`
 8. Copy the URL from section No. 3 and close the popup.
 9. Paste the URL in your notes, and replace `<password>` with the password created in step 4

-##

-<br></br>
-# Deploy your server locally 🖥️

-To run the server on your local machine just follow these steps:

-1. Make sure to have the latest Node js version installed [NodeJS](https://nodejs.org/en)
-2. Clone this repository and change directory to it.
-3. Run `npm install`.
-4. Install a MongoDB database locally.
-[Install MongoDB](https://www.mongodb.com/docs/v3.0/tutorial/install-mongodb-on-os-x/)
-5. Run `mongo` to connect to your database, just to make sure it's working.
-Once you see a mongo prompt, exit with `Control-D`.
-6. Launch Parse Server with `npm start`.
-By default it will run on `localhost/parse`.

-Your Parse Server is now running and is connected to your local database named `dev` in which the data is stored that you manage via Parse Server.

 [license-svg]: https://img.shields.io/badge/license-BSD-lightgrey.svg
 [license-link]: LICENSE